• Skip to primary navigation

 Side-effects of Sildenafil

-Sildenafil is not addictive, but it has the following side effects:
+Sildenafil and the PDE5 inhibitors are not addictive, but they have the following side effects:

 • Dizziness.